GST distribution dispute: Introduction of GST floor and new equalisation benchmark

-Dissatisfaction with payments floor
+Dissatisfaction with the reform

+During the COVID-19 pandemic

 WA recorded very low levels of infections by both national and international standards during the COVID-19 pandemic, allowing the state to live under only limited restrictions compared to the lockdowns seen in the eastern states.
-This resulted in little disruption to the state's economy relative to other states and territories, and combined with substantially increased iron ore royalties (one of the state's main exports that saw a substantial price rise in 2020 and 2021) led to the state recording the only surplus in the nation: $5.8 billion in 2020–21.
+This resulted in little disruption to the state's economy relative to other states and territories.
+This, combined with substantially increased iron ore royalties (one of the state's main exports that saw a substantial price rise in 2020 and 2021), meant the state recorded the only surplus in the nation: $5.8 billion in the 2020–21 financial year.

 On 4 August 2021, the Victorian Legislative Assembly established a public inquiry into the state's "share of federal GST funding".
-The governments of Tasmania, the Australian Capital Territory, and South Australia all made submissions opposing the new model of distribution, while WA made a submission supporting the reform.
-The inquiry tabled its report on 10 March 2022, concluding that WA was being unfairly advantaged over the other states and territories, and called for a return to the HFE system.
+The governments of Tasmania, the Australian Capital Territory (ACT), and SA all made submissions opposing the new model of distribution, while WA made a submission supporting the reform.
+The inquiry tabled its report on 10 March 2022, concluding that WA was being unfairly advantaged over the other states and territories, and called for a return to the original HFE system without a payments floor.

-NSW Liberal Treasurer Dominic Perrottet called McGowan the "Gollum of Australian politics" and demanded a review of the GST floor; Victorian Treasurer Tim Pallas claimed the GST formula was being "manipulated" in WA's favour at the expense of the other states, and suggested the federal parties' support for the reform was intended to win support in Western Australia for the 2022 federal election.
+The NSW Liberal treasurer Dominic Perrottet called McGowan the "Gollum of Australian politics" and demanded a review of the GST floor.
+The Victorian Labor treasurer Tim Pallas claimed the GST formula was being "manipulated" in WA's favour at the expense of the other states, and suggested the federal parties' support for the reform was intended to win support in Western Australia for the 2022 federal election.

 Perrottet became NSW Premier in October and said his government would pursue a new GST distribution scheme.
-However, Morrison (who became leader of the federal Liberals and Prime Minister in August 2018) and Labor opposition leader Anthony Albanese both said they would not consider changing the formula implemented in 2018.
+However, Morrison (who became leader of the federal Liberals and Prime Minister in August 2018) and federal Labor opposition leader Anthony Albanese both said they would not consider changing the formula implemented in 2018.
 McGowan drew some media attention after joking he would take a spear to meetings with Perrottet during a press conference in which he dismissed the NSW complaint.

-South Australia (SA) also announced an inquiry into the distribution formula, which gained the support of the Victorian and Tasmanian state governments.
-Treasurer Rob Lucas said the state government wanted the "no worse-off" guarantee to be permanent and the Productivity Commission inquiry scheduled for 2027 to be brought forward.
+SA also announced an inquiry into the distribution formula, which gained the support of the Victorian and Tasmanian state governments.The Liberal state treasurer Rob Lucas said the state government wanted the no worse-off guarantee to be permanent and the Productivity Commission inquiry scheduled for 2027 to be brought forward.